 Learn more from the Department of Home Affairs website.

 Skilled Migration Occupation Lists

 Australia’s skilled visa programs are underpinned by the following 3 lists:

 These are regularly reviewed to ensure they reflect genuine skills needs and help businesses continue to grow if skilled Australian workers are not available.

 The current skills list can be found on the Department of Home Affairs website.

 Priority Migration Skilled Occupations List

 The NSC is also responsible for providing labour market analysis that informs the Priority Migration Skilled Occupations List (PMSOL).
-This list which was introduced on 2 September 2020, allows small numbers of sponsored skilled workers to enter Australia to supplement the skilled workforce needs of sectors that are critical to the recovery of the Australian economy from the COVID-19 pandemic.
+This list which was introduced on 2 September 2020, allows employer-sponsored skilled workers in PMSOL occupations to enter Australia to supplement the skilled workforce needs of sectors that are critical to the recovery of the Australian economy from the COVID-19 pandemic.
 Information on the PMSOL is available on the Department of Home Affairs website.

 For more information, you can: